sbarre/proxy-local-assets/README.md

 Do all your CSS & JS work locally, see it applied immediately to the remote server (within reason), and upload or deliver all your tested changes at once.

+### How it works

-At the top of the file is a configuration array that can be adjusted to suit your needs.
+At the top of the Gulpfile is a configuration array that can be adjusted to suit your needs.
 At minimum you should update the `remoteURL` value:

 ```javascript
 var config = {